alhog/GeoBlocks/README.md

 4. Application Layer: Provides interfaces and tools for users and developers to interact with the GeoBlocks system.

-Overall, GeoBlocks presents a forward-thinking solution to blockchain technology challenges, offering a system that is not only robust and versatile but also intuitive and visually engaging.
+Overall, GeoBloks presents a forward-thinking solution to blockchain technology challenges, offering a system that is not only robust and versatile but also intuitive and visually engaging.
 The use of geometric shapes as data packets is a step towards making blockchain more accessible and understandable to a broader audience.